NicoVIII/ModManager-for-TransportFever/README.md

 1. Download the .zip file and extract it at any place you wish.
 Be aware that the application will create some files at its location.
 2. Start the Application

 **For linux and mac users:** You have to use Mono to start the program.
-You can call it from console with "mono TpfModManager_Gui.exe".
+You can call it from console with "mono ModManagerTpf_Gui.exe".

 ## Development
 ### Versioning